ibm-cloud-docs/dl/cli.md

 ### Command options
 {: #command-options-help-list-gateways}

-   `--output json`: Optional: Specify if you want the output displayed in JSON format.
+**--output json**: Optional: Specify if you want the output displayed in JSON format.
 Currently, `json` is the only format to choose.

----

-## `ibmcloud dl gw GATEWAY_ID`
+## ibmcloud dl gateway
 {: #get-help-specific-gateway}

 View details of a specific gateway.